 Paris in the '30s with writer Henry Miller and Anais Nin, friend, feminist author and publisher of his novel, 'Tropic of Cancer' (1934), which was inordinately concerned with Jews. photo: courtesy Henry Miller Library

-A similar, if less surreal, tack was taken by Gregor von Rezzori (1914-98) in “Memoirs of an Anti-Semite” (1969), a humorous, humanist series of interlocking tales about growing up in an Austro-Hungarian backwater with various Jewish friends and lovers but also a fallen-aristocrat and virulently anti-Semitic father, who would go apoplectic when Jews gained entrance to his hunting club or committed other “crimes.”
+A similar, if less surreal, tack was taken by Gregor von Rezzori (1914-98) in “Memoirs of an Anti-Semite” (1969), a humorous and humanist series of interlocking tales about growing up in an Austro-Hungarian backwater with various Jewish friends and lovers but also a fallen-aristocrat father, who would go apoplectic when Jews gained entrance to his hunting club or committed other “crimes.”
 There's nothing like the chapter opener when "the big something falling from the floor above my grandmother's [Vienna] apartment," turns out to be "the young Raubitschek girl," the Jewess Minka, attempting to commit suicide.
-She survives and the young Von Rezzori falls in love, despite her acquisition of a limp.
+She survives and the young Rezzori falls in love, despite her acquisition of a limp.
 One of the few books written in German to expose Jews as well Germans, not to mention himself, to brutally honest assessment, “Memoirs” is a rollicking good read and rather revealing sociologically.
 One of the many terrible things about the Holocaust, von Rezzori once mused: We are no longer allowed to discuss "the Jewish Question."